MPHIL

 STUDIES

-The Department of Cultural Studies offers an MA and MPhil in Cultural Studies.
+The Department of Cultural Studies offers an MPhil (Research/Coursework) in Cultural Studies.
 The Graduate Programme aims to balance theoretical issues and debates in Cultural Studies with conceptual and analytical aspects of both visual and material culture.
-It provides students with an opportunity to examine the concept of “culture” in its many facets through time, to employ critical tools to formulate new and revealing readings of Pakistani society.
+It provides students with an opportunity to examine the concept of culture in its many facets through time by employing critical tools to formulate new and revealing readings of Pakistani society.

-Through a combination of coursework and independent research, the Graduate Programme offers students a broad and rigorous education in the study of culture, comprehension in the use of the past and its integration into contemporary cultural forms.
-Students will be introduced to the exploration of the Pakistani cultural realm as a critical channel to address questions of identity politics, globalization, development, art, heritage and media.
+Through a combination of taught courses and research, the Graduate Programme offers students a broad and rigorous education in the study of culture, understanding the past and its integration into contemporary cultural forms.
+Students will be introduced to the exploration of the Pakistani cultural realm as a critical channel to address questions of identity politics, globalization, development, arts, heritage and media.

 AIM AND